Zippy6666/Z-Weapon-Base/README.md

 - Easy to setup ADS system
 - Dynamic bullet spread and crosshair
 - Neat recoil/kick effect
-- A very light-weight code
+- A very light-weight code that works well in both singleplayer and multiplayer

 ## Developer:
 ### Dummy